MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

 One of the powerful AutoML settings configured was for automatic featurization (scaling & normalizing) of the input data.
+This enables automatic analysis of the input data via AutoML Run Data Guardrails which does three types of annalysis (Class balancing detection, Missing feature value imputation & High cardinality feature detection) as seen in the screenshots below.

 automl_settings = {
     "enable_early_stopping" : True,